-Type 3, however, has all but vanished.
-Though it has advanced features like full colour, bitmaps and shadings, I have only ever come across six or seven Type 3 fonts, and not a single one of them used any features which can’t be matched by Type 1 fonts.
+Though it has advanced features similar to the original postscript version, like full colour, bitmaps and shadings, I have only ever come across a handful of Type 3 fonts.
+Not a single one of them used any features which can’t be matched by Type 1 fonts.
 In addition to this, the PDF specification lets you use text as a clip for other drawing, so any features within Type 3 fonts could be emulated within PDF files.

 Realistically, I don’t expect Type 3 fonts will ever disappear from the specification – Adobe has been known to remove features from the specification, but it certainly isn’t a common occurrence.
-I can’t help but wonder if Type 3 adds anything, though – and if it does, I’m yet to see it.
+Plus it’s included in the archival format PDF/A, so it could be around for decades to come… I still can’t help but wonder if Type 3 adds anything, though – and if it does, I’m yet to see it.